nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 expansion will provide a comprehensive view of diverse financial sources and enhance personal financial management within BudgetBuddy.

+### [Implemented] Category feature

+#### Description

+The Category feature empowers users to effectively categorize transactions based on their preferences.
+When initiating a new transaction through the `Add` command, users are prompted to select a category from a predefined list.
+This ensures organized and streamlined transaction management.

+#### Design and Implementation

+The implementation of the Category feature revolves around the integration of a `category` attribute within each transaction object.
+This attribute is defined as a member of the `Category` enum class.

+Upon invoking the `Add` command, users are presented with a selection prompt featuring the available categories.
+User input, typically in the form of a numerical identifier corresponding to a category within the enum class, facilitates the assignment of the appropriate enum object to the transaction's category attribute.

 ## Product scope
 ### Target user profile